Sheldon Leonard: Radio

+Producer

-Later in the 1950s and 1960s, he established a reputation as a producer of many successful television series, often in partnership with Danny Thomas.
-They included The Danny Thomas Show (aka Make Room For Daddy) (1953–64), where midway through that series run, he had a recurring role as Danny's agent, Phil Brokaw; The Andy Griffith Show (1960–68); Gomer Pyle U.S.M.C.
-(1964–69); and I Spy (1965–68).
+Though he never entirely abandoned acting, by the mid-1950s Leonard was much more likely to be found behind the camera than in front of it, as he transitioned from a character actor into a successful TV producer (often in partnership with Danny Thomas), and also a frequent TV episode director.
+Leonard's hits as a producer included The Danny Thomas Show (aka Make Room for Daddy) (1953–1964), where midway through that series run, he had a recurring role as Danny's agent, Phil Brokaw; The Andy Griffith Show (1960–1968); Gomer Pyle, U.S.M.C.
+(1964–1969); and I Spy (1965–1968).
 Thanks to his many years in show business, Leonard had cultivated a quick, shrewd capacity for pinpointing strengths and flaws in prospective projects.
 It was Leonard who recognized that a sitcom pilot, Head of the Family, was structurally sound but miscast.
 He felt that actor–writer Carl Reiner was too overbearing as the lead, and insisted that the script be refilmed with up-and-coming comic Dick Van Dyke.
-The result was The Dick Van Dyke Show (1961–66).
+The result was The Dick Van Dyke Show (1961–1966).

 Sheldon Leonard also directed several TV series episodes, including four of the first eight episodes of the TV series Lassie (1954).
-Leonard also provided the voice of Linus the Lionhearted in a series of Post Crispy Critters cereal TV commercials in 1963–64, which led to a Linus cartoon series that aired on Saturday (and later, Sunday) mornings on CBS (1964–66) and ABC (1967–69).
+Leonard also provided the voice of Linus the Lionhearted in a series of Post Crispy Critters cereal TV commercials in 1963–1964, which led to a Linus cartoon series that aired on Saturday (and later, Sunday) mornings on CBS (1964–1966) and ABC (1967–1969).
 He also was briefly the star of his own television show Big Eddie (1975), where he played the owner of a large sports arena.
 The show lasted for only ten episodes.